thumbnail

 Minecraft Story Mode Logo

 After announcing their closure, Telltale Games began delisting their games on all digital storefronts.
 In places they could not delist their games, such as on Xbox, prices were drastically increased to discourage anyone from buying.
-Those with prior ownership of Minecraft Story Mode had until June 2019 to download the game before even downloads would no longer be available.
+Those with prior ownership of Minecraft Story Mode had until June 2019 to download the game before downloads would no longer be available.
 Licensing issues being the unconfirmed reason for all of it.

 Perhaps with Telltale’s recent return we will see more of Minecraft Story mode, but until then, Minecraft’s story, and ours, has reached its end.